 We pulled data from the Vehicles in Operation (VIO) database to see new registrations for the three American modern-day muscle cars: Ford Mustang, Chevy Camaro and Dodge Challenger.
 We pitted these cars head-to-head to see who would win this latest installment of the Big Data Shootout.

-First place: new Ford Mustang Vehicles in Operation (VIO)
+First place: Here’s how many new Ford Mustangs are in operation

 In first place was the 2016 Ford Mustang, beating the second place 2016 Camaro by nearly two-to-one in total new registrations.